 Met Éireann has issued a ‘Fierce Windy’ weather warning for the whole country for the next couple of days with some counties also expected to be pounded by light drizzle.
 The initial warning was ‘Fairly Windy’ but this was upgraded to ‘Fierce Windy’ as conditions deteriorated overnight.

-“We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Derek Connolly.
+“We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Paul McEvoy.
 “Yesterday the wind reached speeds of 20 mph and then suddenly without warning it shot up to 21.
 Absolute carnage!”

 So what’s the forecast for the rest of the week and should we expect the Fierce Windy conditions to get better or worse?

-“The last thing we want to do is cause panic but if things continue as we expect them to we’ll have no choice but to upgrade our weather warning from ‘Fierce Windy’ to ‘Fierce Windy Altogether’.”
+“The last thing we want to do is cause panic but if things get any worse we’ll have no choice but to upgrade our weather warning from ‘Fierce Windy’ to ‘Fierce Windy Altogether’.”